Soliprem/gumslingers/system-en.typ

   [d10 $->$ d12], [3 points], [Peak human ability],
 )

-\*You can lower an ability to d4 to gain one Gunslinger Point.
+\*You can lower an ability to d4 to gain one Sand Point.
 ]

-#rule-box(title: [Remaining Points])[The remaining points form the character's *Gunslinger Point limit.* There are various ways to recharge Gunslinger Points, but they can never exceed the limit (unless explicitly stated by an effect).]
+#rule-box(title: [Remaining Points])[The remaining points form the character's *Sand Point limit.* There are various ways to recharge Sand Points, but they can never exceed the limit (unless explicitly stated by an effect).]

-=== Recovering Gunslinger Points
+=== Recovering Sand Points

-Gunslinger Points fully recharge after long rests (e.g., a full night).
+Sand Points fully recharge after long rests (e.g., a full night).
 They can also be partially recovered (1-2 points) by eating, drinking, or smoking.
 To recharge by eating, you must dedicate time to it.
 For each point recharged by smoking or drinking, make a simple ability roll.
 If it fails, that ability is reduced by one die size until the next rest, full meal, or for the next 24 hours (whichever comes first).

 === Archetypes

-These are essentially classes that are nothing more than legal combinations of what's written above.
+These are essentially presets that are nothing more than combinations of what's written above.

 - *Marksman*: Deadeye, a cigarette and a well-kept weapon
 - *Ranger*: Horses, plains
 - *Smuggler*: "Officer, I swear I don't know how that got in my bag"
 - *Survivor*: After navigating a difficult life, chooses to rely more on experience than on people or fate.

-The sheets for these can be found at the end of the document
+The sheets for these can be found at the end of the document.

 #empty_sheet